parres-hq/marmot-ts/CONTRIBUTING.md

-# Contributing to ts-mls-nostr
+# Contributing to marmot-ts

-Thank you for your interest in contributing to ts-mls-nostr!
+Thank you for your interest in contributing to marmot-ts!
 This document provides guidelines and information for contributors.

 ## Getting Started